Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 There are a few common causes of oil leaks in exhaust systems.
 One is a faulty gasket, which can cause oil to leak from the engine into the exhaust system.

-Another common cause is a cracked exhaust manifold, which can also allow oil to leak into the exhaust system.
+Another common cause is a cracked exhaust manifold, allowing oil to leak into the exhaust system.

 A third common cause of oil leaks is a hole in the exhaust pipe, which can allow oil and other fluids to leak into the atmosphere.